mikestuller/mikestuller.github.io/midiWorx.md

 Now play some notes by tapping on the Piano Keyboard.
 You should see corresponding Note On and Note Off MIDI messages displayed in the Event Viewer's control panel.

+Congratulations, you've built your first layout!
+Try adding other modules and other connections.
+Have fun!

 [Home](#midiworx)

 ### Node Buttons